ilyasergey/YSC4231/source/faq.rst

 score.

 **This is rather harsh.
 Other profs provide extensions more easily and allow for an infinite number of resubmissions.**

-Specific submission/resubmission policies are up to each prof; they might vary depending on the size of the class, nature of the assignments, as well as other duties that the prof must handle (research, admin, serving on committees, accounting, organising events, supervising capstones, managing the lab, etc).
+Specific submission/resubmission policies are up to each prof; they might vary depending on the size of the class, nature of the assignments, as well as other duties that the prof must handle concurrently (research, admin, serving on committees, accounting, organising events, supervising capstones, managing the lab, etc).

 On Approaching the Tasks
 ------------------------

-**I've spent way more than 7 hours of a homework task, and I have not idea how to solve it.
+**I've spent way more than 7 hours on a homework task, and I have no idea how to solve it.
 What am I supposed to do?**

-First, try to reflect how you've spent those 7+ hours.
-I expect that soem fraction of those is spent revising the lecture materials (slides/lectures), which are designed to be self-contained, so you're not expected to read the textbook (unless you feel interested in the details).
+First, try to reflect on how you've spent those 7+ hours.
+I expect that some fraction of those is spent revising the lecture materials (slides/lectures).
+Those are designed to be self-contained, so you're not expected to read the textbook (unless you feel interested in the details).
 Next, try to think how the material from the recent lectures is relevant to solving the task.

-It is also not a bad idea to "sketch" some executions of the program you're asked to implement on a paper---this should help big time to understand it corner cases.
+It is also not a bad idea to "sketch" some executions of the program you're asked to implement on a paper---this should help big time to understand its corner cases.
 Next, before your start implementing the main program, write some tests.
-I usually provide some tests, but please, do not simply copy/paste them, changing the numbers---this is of no help to your understanding.
+I usually provide a rudimentary test suite, but please, do not simply copy/paste code from it, changing the numbers---this is of no help to your understanding.
 Instead, try to implement a testing scenario that reflects the executions you've had in mind.

-Now you've got the tools, the tests, and some understanding---it shouldn't take too long to implement your program.
-Most of the programs in my assignments are not that large, and, if you're done your diligence with the previous parts, you should be able to write a program that is very close to a correct one.
-More tests/paper debugging should help to eviscerate the remaining bugs.
+Now you've got the tools, the tests, and the understanding---it shouldn't take too long to implement your program.
+Most of the programs in my assignments are not that large, and, if you've done your diligence with the previous parts, you should be able to write a program that is very close to a correct one.
+More tests/"paper debugging" should help to eviscerate the remaining bugs.

 **Okay, I've done all of that, but I still don't know how to write that program.
   Should I ask for help now?**